James Oberg

 James Edward Oberg (born November 7, 1944) is an American space journalist and historian, regarded as an expert on the Russian and Chinese space programs.
 He had a 22-year career as a space engineer in NASA specializing in orbital rendezvous.
 Oberg is an author of ten books and more than a thousand articles on space flight.
-He gave many explanations of UFO phenomena in the popular press.
+He has provided multiple explanations of UFO phenomena for media outlets.
 He is also a consultant in spaceflight operations and safety.

 Early life and education

 James Oberg was born in New York City on November 7, 1944.

 He received a B.A. in Mathematics from Ohio Wesleyan University in 1966, a M.S. in applied mathematics (astrodynamics) from Northwestern University in 1969 (where he was also a NASA Trainee) and a M.S. in computer science from University of New Mexico in 1972.

 US Air Force

 At Northwestern University he started Ph.D. work in Mathematics, but was called to active duty by the United States Air Force in 1970.
-There he worked with modeling laser and nuclear weapons and in the years 1972–1975, while working in the Department of Defense Computer Institute, he helped design and test ARPANET, ancestor of the Internet.
+There he worked with modeling laser and nuclear weapons and in the years 1972–1975, while working in the Department of Defense Computer Institute, he helped design and test ARPANET, precursor to the Internet.